transloadit/uppy/examples/uppy-s3-example/README.md

 It's assumed that you are familiar with AWS, at least, with the storage service (S3) and users & policies (IAM).

-These instructions are not fit for production.
-It's a bit too much permissive.
-But tightening the security is out of the scope here.
+These instructions are not fit for production but tightening the security is out of the scope here.

 ## S3 Setup